 Learning what is specific and important for community can be useful and we can use it to lure people to the museum.
 For example, we can display an object that is rare and very significant for the people from a specific community or we can organize “festivities” for holidays and special that are important and special for the community.

-If we get the people from the different social communities into the museum than we can thing about how to strengthen them.
+If we get people from the different social communities into the museum than we can think about how to strengthen them.
 We can make exhibitions about different social communities.
-Showing them examples of different lives and “better” lives, highlighting their specifics but also similarities to other communities and majority of society.
+Showing them examples of different and “better” lives, highlighting their specifics but also similarities to other communities and majority of society.

 One of the ways how to bring different people to the museum is to make special programs for them.
 This can also strengthen the community because it brings the community together and when we combine different communities it can lead to better understanding.
 This mostly works with groups of different ages (for example with children and seniors).